Nikolaos-Gkionis/suppliers-design-history/docs/histories/macro-interactions.md

 - The first round of user research found that 6 out of 6 users completely missed the context of the 'Before you continue' text.
 - The second round of users 5 out of 6 users missed the 'Warning text'.
-- Finally the 'Important notification banner' has successfuly relayed the information to the users.
+- Finally the 'Important notification banner' has successfully relayed the information to the users.

 Focusing on a 'macro' interaction, allowed the team to provide the appropriate solution in order to achieve a 100% success task completion rate.